axelerant/engg-handbook/content/docs/how-we-work/git.md

 # Git Repository Setup

 Version control is a staple part of the development cycle and it is important we (the entire team) understand it properly.
+It is not an exaggeration to say that this is one of most fundamental skills of any programmer.

 ## Feature-branching and multiple environments